-Wichita small businesses such as Piatto Neapolitan Pizzeria and Pumphouse have incorporated the flag into their facades, décor and more.
+Wichita small businesses such as 6S Steakhouse, Delano Barbeque Company, Piatto Neapolitan Pizzeria, Pumphouse, and Ziggy’s Pizza have incorporated the flag into their facades, décor and more.
 Even our own Visit Wichita office has a giant Wichita flag mural.
-Some like The Workroom even specialize in “flag swag,” offering a wide variety of handmade items that feature the Wichita flag.

-When hunting murals in Wichita, you’ll find several of the Wichita flag and countless of the city’s urban art creations feature the flag in various forms.
+When touring Wichita’s murals, you’ll find several incorporating or featuring the city’s flag and countless of the city’s urban art creations feature the flag in various forms.